coding-heresy/jormungandr/README.md

 * Impute semantic meaning to types using the _safe types_ framework
 * Use metaprogramming to make interfaces more robust
 * **Always** use exceptions, and rely on RAII for error handling

+## Helpers

+There are a few helper functions used in the code to simplify certain awkward interactions that regularly occur when using standard library functions and classes:
+* key_of - get the `key_type` from the `value_type` object stored in a
+  dictionary
+* value_of - get the `mapped_type` from the `value_type` object stored
+  in a dictionary
+* always_emplace - calls `try_emplace` on a dictionary and throws an
+  exception if the insertion wasn't successful (i.e. the key is a duplicate of one that already exists in the dictionary)
+* always_insert - calls `insert` on a set and throws an exception if the insertion wasn't successful (i.e. the item is a duplicate of one that already exists in the set)

+## Idioms

+There are some idioms that are used regularly in Jormungandr code but are less common or non-existent in other codebases.
+* _ENFORCE_ macros - there is a series of macros that simplify various situations where the failure of a predicate should lead to an exception being thrown.
+Some examples are as follows:
+  * `JMG_ENFORCE` - first argument is a `true`/`false` predicate and
+    the second is a streamed string that supplies an error message.
+If the predicate fails, the string is used to construct an instance of `std::runtime_error`, which is then thrown
+  * `JMG_SYSTEM` - the solution for the annoying POSIX interface where many functions return an `int` that is set to `-1` on failure, with `errno` being set to provide more information. `JMG_SYSTEM` is very similar to `JMG_ENFORCE` but the result of the function call is compared vs `-1` internally and there is embedded to to automatically extract `error` and use it, along with the supplied message, to throw an instance of `std::system_error`.
+There are also several variants of this to handle other common patterns of POSIX failure reporting bone-headedness.
+* _Immediately Invoked Lambda Expression_ (IIFE) - in this idiom, an
+  unnamed lambda is defined and immediately executed, with its result assigned to a variable or passed as a function argument.
+The purpose here is to preserve `const`-ness of automatic variables and generally reduce the clutter of extraneous variables in situations where using a scope does not suffice.
+* _Store And Forward_ POSIX calls - an idiom layered on top of the POSIX-specific _ENFORCE_ macros where an _Immediately Invoked Lambda Expression_ that captures some previously declared variables by reference is used as the function argument to the _ENFORCE_ macro to handle the situations where the return value is useful in the non-failure case. (e.g. `open` which returns `-1` on error and the file descriptor associated with the opened resource otherwise).
+In this idiom, the return value is stored to a captured reference, whose value is also returned from the lambda, which allows the macro to do its work while leaving the value available for later use if no failure is detected.

 ## Standard abbreviations